Nintendo-user96/Monika/README.md

 the only one that isn't a admin command is:
 `/status` - Check if she is awake.

-Sayori, Natsuki, Yuri, and Ive are being worked on, you will see them soon.
+Sayori, Natsuki, Yuri, and MC are being worked on, you will see them soon.

  Bugs:
 *the commands will show in the commands list but still works.*